elementT1000/portfolio/content/projects/data-marketing/index.md

 author: ["Ethan Trotter"]
 draft: false
 showtoc: true
-slug: "dat-driven-marketing" #Changes the URL
+slug: "data-driven-marketing" #Changes the URL
 weight: 5
+#This needs a lot of work.
+Include Matt's recommendations on dtats.
+Also, look at Christine Jiang's feedback on data portfolios.
+Suggestion to myself: Do something like "Three statistical models, informed by real world data.
+So, I can get rid of the shit data
 ---

 ## Introduction